Essential Greenland: Southern Coasts & Disko Bay

 • Gratuities are voluntary and can be given at the end of your cruise.
 We recommend that you budget US$10 to US$15 per person per day, if you are pleased with the service on board

-Offer may only be combined with Consecutive Voyage Savings, Shackleton Club, past passenger offers and valid Gift Cards.
+Offer is only combinable with Consecutive Voyage Savings, Shackleton Club, past passenger offers and valid Gift Cards.
 Applies to voyage full fare only; cabins limited.
-Not applicable to Transfer Package, Adventure Options, additional hotel accommodation, pre/post tours, insurance, flights, or group bookings.
+Not applicable to Triple Cabins, Transfer Package, Adventure Options, additional hotel accommodation, pre/post tours, insurance, flights, or group bookings.
 Quark Expeditions has the right to limit, change or discontinue promotion at any time without notice.
-Excludes triple cabins.
 No cash value.
 Bookings made after the promotion period will not qualify for the savings.
 Cancel and re-books do not qualify.
-Enquire for further T&Cs.
+Enquire as to further terms and conditions